Responding to USPTO Office Actions

 allowed response time.
 This is applicable both for unanswered non-

-Need a Trademark Attorney or Patent Attorney for working with the USPTO?
+Need an Attorney for working with the USPTO?

 Getting the right help can mean better results: Facts Matter and being able to apply the law to the facts is something that is very important in the trademark and patent field.
 Unfortunately many applicants (and their attorneys) have trouble and nearly half of trademark and patent applications end up going abandoned!
 Not Just Patents® Legal Services has an excellent record for working with the USPTO.
 We can help you with Responses to Office Action; File or Defend a Trademark Opposition or Cancellation; Patent or Trademark Searches and Applications.
 We also Send or Respond to Cease and Desist Letters (these are not a USPTO activity ).